classyPimp/turboPimp/README.md

 => true
 ```
 **validate will validate any nested model as well with their own validation rules**
+for convenience if nested model will have errors, they will be defined on that model, ass well will be attached to root model.

 If your server responsds with errors in json e.g. user was validated on rails and responded with `{user: {errors: {name: ["too short"]}}}`
 when Model.parse 'ed those errors will present